History of the Central Intelligence Agency: Indonesia

 On September 25, 1957, Eisenhower ordered the CIA to start a revolution in Indonesia with the goal of regime change.
-Three days later, Blitz, a Soviet controlled weekly in India reported that the U.S. was plotting to overthrow Sukarno.
+Three days later, Blitz, a Soviet-controlled weekly in India, reported that the U.S. was plotting to overthrow Sukarno.
 The story was picked up by the media in Indonesia.
 One of the first parts of the operation was an 11,500 ton US navy ship landing at Sumatra, delivering weapons for as many as 8,000 potential revolutionaries.
-The delivery drew a crowd of spectators, and, again, little thought was given to plausible deniability.
+The delivery drew a crowd of spectators and, again, little thought was given to plausible deniability.
 Counter to CIA predictions, the Indonesian military, with some planning assistance from their colleagues in the US Military, the only people the CIA had successfully kept their involvement a secret from, reacted swiftly and effectively.

 CIA Agent Al Pope's bombing and strafing Indonesia in a CIA B-26 was described by the CIA to the President as attacks by "dissident planes".
 Al Pope's B-26 was shot down over Indonesia on May 18, and he bailed out.
 When he was captured, the Indonesian military found his personnel records, after action reports, and his membership card for the officer's club at Clark Field.
-On March 9, Foster Dulles, the secretary of state, and the brother of DI Allen Dulles, made a public statement calling for a revolt against communist despotism under Sukarno.
+On March 9, Foster Dulles, the secretary of state and the brother of DI Allen Dulles, made a public statement calling for a revolt against communist despotism under Sukarno.
 Three days later the CIA reported to the White House that the Indonesian Army's actions against CIA backed Permesta revolution was suppressing communism.

-After Indonesia, Eisenhower displayed mistrust of the CIA and its Director, Allen Dulles.
+After Indonesia, Eisenhower displayed mistrust of the CIA and its director, Allen Dulles.
 Allen Dulles too displayed mistrust of the CIA itself.
 Abbot Smith, a CIA analyst who would rise to the position of chief of the Office of National Estimates, said "We had constructed for ourselves a picture of the USSR, and whatever happened had to be made to fit into this picture.
 Intelligence estimators can hardly commit a more abominable sin."
 Something reflected in the intelligence failure in Indonesia.
 On December 16, Eisenhower received a report from his intelligence board of consultants that said that the agency was "incapable of making objective appraisals of its own intelligence information as well as its own operations."

 Congo

-In the election of Patrice Lumumba, and his acceptance of Soviet support the CIA saw another possible Cuba.
-This view swayed the White House.
-Eisenhower ordered that Lumumba be "eliminated".
-The CIA delivered a quarter of a million dollars to Joseph Mobutu, their favorite horse in the race.
-Mobutu delivered Lumumba to the Belgians, the former colonial masters of Congo, who executed him in short order.
+The Congo became independent from Belgium in 1960.
+The United States feared that its new prime minister, Patrice Lumumba, was susceptible to Soviet influence, so the CIA supported Joseph Mobutu in organizing a coup that deposed Lumumba on September 14, 1960.
+Lumumba was assassinated by his Congolese and Belgian enemies in 1961, with CIA acquiescence.
+The CIA continued to back the Mobutu regime throughout the Cold War, despite its corruption, mismanagement, and human rights abuses.